JONSASSE/432-2018/assignments/hw1/README.md

 `sex`       | subject's sex (F or M)
-`insurance` | subject's primary insurance (Medicare, Commercial, Medicaid, Uninsured) `income`    | estimated median income of subject's home neighborhood (via American Community Survey, to nearest $100) `hsgrad`    | estimated % of adults who are high school graduates in subject's home neighborhood (ACS, to nearest %) `tobacco`   | tobacco use status (current, former, never) `depdiag`   | does subject have depression diagnosis?
+`insurance` | subject's primary insurance (Medicare, Commercial, Medicaid, Uninsured) `income`    | estimated median income of subject's home neighborhood (via American Community Survey, to nearest $100) `hsgrad`    | estimated percentage of adults living in the subject's home neighborhood who have graduated from high school (via American Community Survey, to the nearest percent)
+`tobacco`   | tobacco use status (current, former, never) `depdiag`   | does subject have depression diagnosis?
 Yes or No `height`    | subject's height in meters, rounded to two decimal places